 How can I object to the secondary use of my data?

-Everyone has the right to their personal data, including the right to object to the processing of their data.
-Once you submit an objection request, Findata will no longer disclose your data for secondary use.
+You have the right to object to the processing of your personal data for secondary use, such as research.
+Once you submit an objection request to Findata, we will no longer disclose your data for secondary use to permit holders.

-- The objection is valid indefinitely from the date it is processed.
+- is valid indefinitely

-Please note that an objection submitted to Findata does not prevent other data controllers listed in the Act on the Secondary Use of Health and Social Data from disclosing your data for secondary purposes.
+An objection submitted to Findata does not prevent other data controllers from disclosing your data for secondary use.
+Therefore, objections must be submitted separately to each data controller.

 What is the difference between primary and secondary use of health and social data?